jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-12.md

 Proof: This is obvious from the preceding proposition.
 But to correct prejudice concerning motion, read Arts.
 37 and 38 Part 2 of the Principia.

-## PROPOSITION 15 Every body in motion tends of itself to continue to move in a straight line, not in a curved line.
+## Proposition 15 Every body in motion tends of itself to continue to move in a straight line, not in a curved line.

 This proposition could well be considered as an axiom, but 1 shall demonstrate it from the preceding, as follows.